 American University’s School of International Service (SIS) produces cutting edge research and prepares the next generation of leaders to address global challenges.

-A top ten school of international relations located in Washington, DC, SIS provides opportunities for academic excellence, professional training, service, and internships in the nation’s capital and around the world.
+A top ten school of international relations located in Washington, DC, SIS provides opportunities for academic excellence, professional development, service, and internships in the nation’s capital and around the world.

 SIS was founded in 1957 through a call by U.S. President Dwight D. Eisenhower to train students of international affairs to “wage peace.”
 Nearly six decades later, SIS continues to emphasize service to the global community, broadly defined.